 Ike’s Gamble: America’s Rise to Dominance in the Middle East

+Michael Doran is a Senior Fellow at the Hudson Institute in Washington, DC.
+He specializes in Middle East security issues.
+His most recent book is Ike’s Gamble: America’s Rise to Dominance in the Middle East.
 This major retelling of the Suez Crisis of 1956—one of the most important events in the history of U.S. policy in the Middle East—shows how President Eisenhower came to realize that Israel, not Egypt, is America’s strongest regional ally.

 Robert R. Reilly:

-It’s an absolute delight to introduce our speaker this evening, who as you know is Dr. Michael Doran.
-He’s a Senior Fellow at the Hudson Institute in Washington.
+It is an absolute delight to introduce our speaker this evening, who as you know is Dr. Michael Doran.
+He is a Senior Fellow at the Hudson Institute in Washington.
 He specializes in Middle East security issues.
-His most recent book, which is the subject of tonight’s talk, is Ike’s Gamble: America’s Rise to Dominance in the Middle East, a book which I couldn’t put down.
+His most recent book, which is the subject of tonight’s talk, is Ike’s Gamble: America’s Rise to Dominance in the Middle East, a book which I could not put down.
 In the spare time over two evenings, I devoured it.
 It reads like a thriller.
-It’s very well written and you wonder how Dr. Doran maintained the suspense when we all know what the ending is but he managed to do that.
+It is very well written, and you wonder how Dr. Doran maintained the suspense when we all know what the ending is, but he managed to do that.

 Show us the book.